storyfeet/bob_cards_elm/rules.md

 <img src="{{$0}}/rules/reveal.svg">

-* Reveal 'n' tiles within 2 spaces from your current position.
+* Reveal 'n' facedown tiles within 2 spaces from your current position.
 * One diagonal is allowed.
-* You may choose places without a tile, add one and reveal it.
+* You may complete each reveal before choosing the next.

 ### Movement